google/proto-quic/src/base/numerics/README.md

 The `CheckedNumeric` type implicitly converts from floating point and integer data types, and contains overloads for basic arithmetic operations (i.e.: `+`, `-`, `*`, `/` for all types and `%`, `<<`, `>>`, `&`, `|`, `^` for integers).
-However, *the variadic template functions are the prefered API,* as they remove type ambiguities and help prevent a number of common errors.
-The variadic functions can also be more performant, as the eliminate redundant expressions that are unavoidable with the with the operator overloads.
+However, *the [variadic template functions ](#CheckedNumeric_in-checked_math_h-Non_member-helper-functions) are the prefered API,* as they remove type ambiguities and help prevent a number of common errors.
+The variadic functions can also be more performant, as they eliminate redundant expressions that are unavoidable with the with the operator overloads.
 (Ideally the compiler should optimize those away, but better to avoid them in the first place.)

 Type promotions are a slightly modified version of the [standard C/C++ numeric promotions